Middle & High School Mayhem – Bullying is Real

 • 19.5 percent were bullied during gym class

-• 12.2 percent of bullied kids couldn’t even escape the torture in the bathroom
+• 12.2 percent of bullied teens couldn’t even escape the torture in the bathroom

 • 70.6 percent of teens have seen bullying occurring in their schools